-Research Capacity - What is the potential of the project to advance the relevant fields of science and engineering while simultaneously enhancing research competitiveness and developing research capacity and infrastructure (including physical, cyber, and human resources) in the jurisdiction?
+Research Capacity - What is the potential of the project to advance the relevant fields of STEM research while simultaneously enhancing research competitiveness and developing research capacity and infrastructure (including physical, cyber, and human resources) throughout the jurisdiction?
 How will the proposed activities contribute to the national and international recognition of the project participants and participating organizations?
 What is the potential of the project to increase the capacity of the participating organizations and capability of project participants to propose and implement research activities in the future?
-How will the diversity of institutional types within the jurisdiction benefit from the proposed enhancement of research capacity?
+How will the proposed enhancement of research capacity substantively benefit the diversity of institutional types within the jurisdiction?

 Jurisdictional Impacts - How well aligned are the project's research and capacity-building activities with the STEM research priorities described in the jurisdiction's S&T Plan?
 What is the potential to achieve meaningful and sustained impacts within and throughout the jurisdiction with respect to education capacity (including workforce preparation), economic development (including innovation, technology transfer, and potential commercialization), and quality of life?
 How do the proposed activities promote organizational connections and linkages within the jurisdiction, as well as between private and public sectors?
 How well do the proposed partnerships and collaborations advance the project goals?
-How well does the project leverage past accomplishments and existing resources, especially those from prior RII funding and NSF, jurisdictional, and regional investments?
+How well does the project leverage past accomplishments and existing resources, especially those from prior EPSCoR funding and NSF, jurisdictional, and regional investments?

 Workforce Development - What is the potential to enhance research and education capacity through the recruitment, mentoring, and professional development of students, junior researchers, and faculty (including early career)?
 How effectively will the range of project participants (including diverse populations and organizations) be engaged in the research and education activities?
-What is the potential to prepare a new cadre of competitive researchers, innovators, and educators, especially in the proposed area(s) of research?
-What novel and effective ways are proposed to broaden the participation of women and minorities underrepresented in STEM (also: persons with disabilities, students who are in the first generation of the family to attend college, or those from economically disadvantaged or rural populations), especially in the proposed area(s) of research?
-How well will the project enhance participation and research capacity at non-research intensive and minority-serving institutions, including primarily undergraduate institutions (PUIs), 2-year institutions, Historically Black Colleges and Universities (HBCUs), Hispanic Serving Institutions (HSIs), and Tribal Colleges and Universities (TCUs)?
+What is the potential to prepare a new cadre of competitive researchers, innovators, entrepreneurs, and educators, especially in the proposed area(s) of research?
+What novel and effective ways are proposed to broaden the participation of women and groups traditionally underrepresented in STEM, including persons with disabilities, students who are in the first generation of the family to attend college, and those from economically disadvantaged or rural populations, especially in the proposed area(s) of research?
+How well will the project enhance participation and research capacity at institutions throughout the jurisdiction, including emerging research, non-research intensive, two-year, and minority-serving institutions (e.g., Historically Black Colleges and Universities, Hispanic Serving Institutions, and Tribal Colleges and Universities)?